Emmanuelnnadi111/AI-Project_Ascent/README.md

     *   `/proposal-assistant`
     *   `/past-projects`

-This project is developed by XimDal Developers.
+This project is developed by Osmaxin Developers.